NicolasNgo/FeatureSelectionWithGammaMetric/README.md

 [![DOI](https://zenodo.org/badge/782467101.svg)](https://zenodo.org/doi/10.5281/zenodo.10931934)

 # FeatureSelectionWithGammaMetric
 Repository with the R scripts used for the simulation study of the feature selection with the $\gamma$-metric.
-The code was run on [SYSTEM SPEC].
 Each scenario (MAinScenario1, MainScenario2, and MainScenario3) can be run independently of any other scenario.
 If one wish to execute one of the MainScenario make sure that all the files and folders of this repository are installed in the same directory and to set it as the working directory of your R environment.

 # Folder Scenario 1
 Folder with all the results of scenario 1 of the simulation study (1 file).